-- Mage - This, too, is another important skill to have because many pk'rs out in Ultimate Online; unfortunately, the really only way to protect yourself is with magic; but, however, can not always protect you 100%.
+- Mage - This, too, is another important skill to have because many pk'rs out in Ultima Online.
+Often, the only way to protect yourself is with magic; however, it won't protect you completely.

 - Miner - Very good skill that allows you to make chain, ring, and plate armor and also allows you to make weapons that are very useful throughout the game.
 Also, this profession can be very profitable during the game.

 Also, ensure to choose your strength, dex, and intelligence wisely.
 Strength allows you to wear better armor, carry better weapons.
-Dex allows you to carry more items within your bag without getting too heavy and not being able to move.
-Intelligence is a good item to choose if you are planning to be a mage; Intelligence allows you to learn faster.
+Dex allows you to carry more items in your bag without getting too heavy and not being able to move.
+Intelligence is a good item to choose if you are planning to be a mage; intelligence allows you to learn faster.

 At the time, you will start with 100 GP.
 Which unfortunately, is not that much.
-Use this money wisely, usually the best thing to do is to buy needed supplies, such as a sewing kit from the tailor, axe/shovel from adventure keeper to mine, or a good weapon at the weaponry; however, ensure that you can carry the item before wasting your money.
+Use this money wisely.
+Usually, the best thing to buy is necessary supplies.
+These might include a sewing kit from the tailor, an axe/shovel from the adventure keeper, or a powerful weapon at the weaponry.
+Make sure you can carry the item before wasting your money.

 How do I buy an item?
 First, you must locate a store NPC and introduce yourself, usually by saying hi, hello, hail, or hey; the NPC will respond with a comment then say "buy."
-If done correctly a list of items allowing you to chose what you want to buy and how much each item will cost.
-You can do the same by saying "hi sell" to sell items, provided you have items the NPC finds interesting.
+If done correctly, you'll see a list of items you can buy, with their prices.
+You can do the same by saying "hi sell" to sell items, provided you have items that the NPC finds interesting.

 After familiarizing yourself with town life, begin practicing your skill, and venturing out into the forests.
 When out in the forests and you see a dead body or animal, double-click on that person or thing to pull up a death box allowing you to see what they are holding.
 However, if someone dies when trying to kill someone bad or they were killed there by someone else, do not loot them or you may be killed for looting that individual.